SOBANEJAZ/Python-Beginners-Projects/README.md

 ### Note

-Python is the Best programming language for beginners and python experts to increase their skills and show off big projects in their resumes.
+Python is the Best programming language for beginners and try out these programs.

 ## Contributing